|Block 37 - Randolph Street, Chicago, Illinois. 1909|

-All the city's variety was packed into 16 buildings of various size and condition.
+All the City's variety was packed into 16 buildings of various sizes and conditions.
 Its landlords, high and low, were among Chicago's first families and fabled entrepreneurs.
-A scene for brilliant acts of charity and extraordinary moments of predation, Block 37 was a prime arena for the urban arts, from fly-by-night retailing and three-card monte to international real-estate deals involving hundreds of millions of dollars.
-To understand the rise and fall of this one block in some of its daunting detail is to appreciate Chicago's unique attraction to city lovers and haters alike.
+A scene for brilliant acts of charity and extraordinary moments of predation.
+Block 37 was a prime arena for the urban arts, from fly-by-night retailing and three-card monte to international real-estate deals involving hundreds of millions of dollars.
+To understand the rise and fall of this one block in some of its daunting details is to appreciate Chicago's unique attraction to city lovers and haters alike.
 To know Block 37 is to know Chicago.

-Favored by its unique geography, the land that was to become Block 37 already had a rich history before the first Europeans canoed into the swampy prairie on Lake Michigan.
-At least 100 years before Chicago was surveyed, scribed, and squared, the Potawatomis pursued an active commercial life on the site.
-With its proximity to the lake and to the main branch of the Chicago River, the block was important too after Fort Dearborn was established and the area became a key area of settlement of the Northwest Territories.
+Favored by its unique geography, the land was to become Block 37 already had a rich history before the first Europeans canoed into the swampy prairie on Lake Michigan.
+At least 100 years before Chicago (Chicagou or Chicagoua) was surveyed, scribed, and squared, the Potawatomi pursued an active commercial life on the site.
+With its proximity to the lake and the main branch of the Chicago River, the block was important, too, after Fort Dearborn was established, and the area became a key area of settlement of the Northwest Territories.

-The block was platted in James R. Thompson's 1830 survey and numbered as one of the city's original 58 blocks.
-Its strategic location between State and Dearborn Streets to the east and west and Randolph and Washington to the north and south assured that the block's original eight lots, equally cut from only 120,000 square feet of ground, would become fully deployed in the city's remarkable political, commercial, and industrial development.
+The block was platted in James R. Thompson's 1830 survey and numbered one of the City's original 58 blocks.
+Its strategic location between State and Dearborn Streets to the east and west and Randolph and Washington to the north and south assured that the block's original eight lots, equally cut from only 120,000 square feet of ground, would become fully deployed in the City's remarkable political, commercial, and industrial development.

-Block 37 was, in the end, a victim of the very trends that it had so efficiently exploited in the past.
-After the World War II, as Chicago's population began its permanent migration away from the core and out to the suburbs, the block started to suffer from the neglect that would eventually make it a candidate for urban renewal.
-Beginning in the early 1960s, the historic Loop was bypassed for the redevelopment of North Michigan Avenue.
+Block 37 was, in the end, a victim of the trends it had so efficiently exploited in the past.
+After World War II, as Chicago's population began its permanent migration away from the core and out to the suburbs, the block started to suffer from the neglect that would eventually make it a candidate for urban renewal.
+Beginning in the early 1960s, the historic Loop was bypassed to redevelop North Michigan Avenue.
 The old downtown was perceived and relentlessly advertised as hopelessly decayed and dangerous.

-The once superior location of Block 37 at the matrix of the city's political, commercial, and social life now doomed it.
-By the 1970s, State Street had lost its preeminence as a shopping center to the department stores on Michigan Avenue and to the large regional malls multiplying out in the suburbs.
-The entertainment “rialto” along Randolph— Chicago's equivalent to Times Square — had closed down its live shows and was subsisting on pornography and action films, while on Washington Street, the gourmet shop Stop and Shop, a city institution, went out of business.
+The once superior location of Block 37 at the matrix of the City's political, commercial, and social life now doomed it.
+By the 1970s, State Street had lost its preeminence as a shopping center to the department stores on Michigan Avenue and the large regional malls multiplying in the suburbs.
+The entertainment "Rialto" along Randolph Street — Chicago's equivalent to Times Square — had closed its live shows and subsisted on pornography and action films.
+At the same time, on Washington Street, the gourmet shop Stop and Shop, a city institution, went out of business.
 Offices for lawyers, political activists, and skilled artisans on the block's Dearborn Street side went unrented as the center of Chicago shifted to the grand new towers of the West Loop.
-None of the billions of dollars flooding the city during the skyscraper boom of the 1980s reached Block 37 in time.
+None of the billions of dollars flooding the City during the skyscraper boom of the 1980s reached Block 37 in time.

 Ironically, the block's very dereliction became its last chance.
 Speculators and city hall insiders had written down the land values of the entire North Loop to the point in 1979 when the Chicago Plan Commission declared 26.74 acres, seven full or partial blocks including Block 37, "blighted."
 This designation qualified the area for a "taking."
-Once valuable commercial property was seized from its lawful owners, condemned, and written down as worthless.
-After speculators had delayed the taking almost a decade and bid up land costs, the city paid nearly $250 million for the entire North Loop, including nearly $40 million for Block 37 alone.
-In 1983 a local development group, JMB, won the rights to develop the entire block.
+Once, a valuable commercial property was seized from its lawful owners, condemned, and written down as worthless.
+After speculators had delayed the taking almost a decade and bid up land costs, the City paid nearly $250 million for the entire North Loop, including almost $40 million for Block 37 alone.
+In 1983, a local development group, JMB, won the right to develop the whole block.